aislab/dal/README.md

 A few implications:
 -   Modifying source in the base directory does not affect a running run.
 -   Modifying source in the `runs/RUN_NAME/source/` directory CAN affect an ongoing run.
-Due to subprocesses being launched repeatedly during evolution, you can break a running run by modifying its local source files (`nmnn.py` in particular).
+Due to subprocesses being launched repeatedly during evolution, you can break a running run by modifying its local source files (`config.py` and `nmnn.py` in particular).
 -   If you modify source in the base directory and want to resume an existing run using the newly modified code, you must resume WITH the `-u` flag to update the run's copy of the source code.
 -   If you have modified source in the base directory and want to resume an existing run using the original unmodified code that the run was launched with, you must resume WITHOUT the `-u` flag.
 -   If you want to make changes specifically to the source code of an existing run, stop the run, modify the code in the `runs/RUN_NAME/source/` directory, and then resume the run WITHOUT the `-u` flag.